 9. Manage your debt wisely

 It is essential to manage your debt wisely to minimize the amount of interest you are paying on outstanding balances.
-Use a credit card calculator to determine how much you are paying in interest each year and try to pay off as much of your debt as possible.
+Use a credit card calculator or ethereum calculator to determine how much you are paying in interest each year and try to pay off as much of your debt as possible.
 Remember, servicing debt can have a negative impact on cash flow management because it takes away cash that could be invested more productively elsewhere.

 To manage your debt effectively, make sure you keep a close eye on all outstanding balances.
 Be aware of when you’re about to reach your credit limit so that you avoid unnecessary spending.